Engie holding out for higher Veolia bid for Suez - sources

 "It's not high enough, Veolia has to go over its proposition," said one of the sources, a company insider.

-Asked whether 17 euros a share would the right price, as reported earlier by BFM TV, another of the sources said it would be "closer to what Engie would expect."
+Asked whether 17 euros a share would be the right price, as reported earlier by BFM TV, another of the sources said it would be "closer to what Engie would expect".

 Executives at Engie, which holds 32% in Suez overall, have also reached out to Suez to see if the firm would envisage buying back the stake, two of the sources said.
 One of the sources added that Engie also remained open to examining any offers from other buyers that might emerge.